-HUD in response to the COVID-19 pandemic through the Corona, Aid, Relief, and Economic Security Act (CARES Act) provided the City with additional funds in 2020 in two separate allocations: CDBG-CV of \$6,061,828 and ESG-CV of \$7,992,924 .
-HUD also provided waivers and flexibilities within each of its funding programs.
-The City continued to use these funds and waivers in PY2022 to prevent, prepare for, and respond to the COVID-19 pandemic.
+In addition to entitlement allocations, the City continues to work through funds received through the Corona, Aid, Relief, and Economic Security Act (CARES Act) with additional funds in 2020 in two separate allocations: CDBG-CV of \$6,061,828 and ESG-CV of \$7,992,924 .
 CDBG-CV funds were committed to various public facilities and public services, including emergency rental assistance navigators, housing stabilization, meal support, career labs, family distance learning programs and low and no contact library services.
-The City completed 3 CV-funded activities in PY2022.
-8 activities are still underway.

-The City also subgrants CDBG dollars to community development organizations to achieve housing and economic development goals stated in the Consolidated Plan.
+The City subgrants CDBG dollars to community development organizations to achieve housing and economic development goals stated in the Consolidated Plan.
 The City worked with 3 community development organizations to assist low- to moderate-income (LMI) homeowners with housing rehabilitation.
 The City subgranted CDBG dollars to 3 community development organizations to assist businesses with economic development activities in low- to moderate-income areas (LMA) and/or serve LMI residents (job creation/retention).
 CDBG funds were also used to support an employment program for Saint Paul youth, ages 14-21, from an LMI family or who had a barrier to employment.
 Also-funded were Fair Housing initiatives and the Block Nurse program to serve older adults and their caregivers, providing in-home health visits, rides to appointments, grocery shopping/errands, and caregiver support and respite, all to help older residents remain at home as long as possible.